 Most fund admins can only provide NAV by manual process, which does not satisfy crypto funds and investors in this 7*24 volatile market.
-To be able to generate daily /weekly, fund admins / auditing firms require an IT system for operational scalability.
+To be able to generate daily /weekly, crypto fund administrators / auditing firms require an IT system for operational scalability.

 Accounting reconciliation for complex trading strategy

 Quant trading, especially high-frequency trading, can generate thousands and tens of thousands spots and derivative orders per day, causing a big challenge for fund admins to ensure correct reconciliation output.
-Fund admins / auditing firms require a robust IT system that perfectly addressed such complexity.
+Crypto fund administrators / auditing firms require a robust IT system, like a crypto accounting infrastructure, that perfectly addressed such complexity.